Home inspection checklist: What to expect on inspection day

 Here’s what to expect during a home inspection:

-- A home inspector will look at a house’s HVAC system, interior plumbing and electrical systems, roof, attic, floors. windows and doors, foundation, basement and structural components.
-The inspector will provide a written report with the inspection results.
+- A home inspector will look at a house’s HVAC system, interior plumbing and electrical systems, roof, attic, floors. windows and doors, foundation, basement and structural components, then provide a written report with results.

 - A home inspection generally takes two to four hours, but may take more time depending on the size of the house.

-- By attending the inspection, you’ll have a chance to explore your new home further and ask your inspector questions as you go.
-This process can be much more informative than the report on its own, and it can give you some perspective on how major or minor each issue is.
+- Attend the inspetion so you can explore your new home in detail and ask questions as you go.
+This process can give you much more informative than the report alone.

 No home is perfect